 Carmel is a Catholic college for the community welcoming students of all faiths (or none).
 Our young people come from all backgrounds creating a rich, vibrant and diverse learning environment.

-As part of our general RE curriculum, students discuss important social, moral and religious issues, with opportunity to explore their relevance to current affairs.
-Alongside our weekly ‘Carmel Contemplation’, this lesson provides time and space for students to think, reflect and are designed to encourage them to develop their own beliefs, opinions and ideas.
+As part of our general RE curriculum, students discuss important social, moral and religious issues, with the opportunity to explore their relevance to current affairs.
+Alongside our weekly ‘Carmel Contemplation’, this lesson provides time and space for students to think and reflect, and is designed to encourage them to develop their own beliefs, opinions and ideas.

 “The Catholic mission of the college, to promote excellence, opportunity, challenge and support for all students in a caring environment, infuses the organisation.
 The behaviour and actions of governors, staff and students reflect this mission daily.”
 (Ofsted June 2019)